jeremyandrews/netgrasp/README.txt

 To stop netgrasp:
   sudo netgrasp stop

-Soem built-in documentation on using Netgrasp:
+Some built-in documentation on using Netgrasp:
  * netgrasp -h
  * netgrasp list -h
  * netgrasp identify -h